South East Region

 Our programmes are a great way to learn more about MS, meet other people and pick up tips and hints from others.
 We provide a range of programmes including newly diagnosed seminars, support groups, physiotherapy and exercise classes, symptom management sessions and other information and professional advice programmes.
 These are run for people with MS, carers, families and health professionals.

-MS Ireland believes physiotherapy and exercise is an important part of managing the impact of MS. Through our Physically Activity Programmes and research we have devised various physiotherapy and exercise classes for people with varying levels of ability.
+MS Ireland believes physiotherapy and exercise is an important part of managing the impact of MS. Through our Physically Activity Programmes and research we have devised various physiotherapy and exercise classes for people with varying levels of mobility.
 In our region, we run a number of these types of classes.

 Check our calendar to find out what programmes are currently running.